OmarRayes98/Assignment/README.md

 - API functionality :
     Always uses an admin user role
     No user roles implemented
-- APIs are deployed on render website for free hosting so the response is not fast .
+- APIs are deployed on render website for free hosting so the response is not fast .And no need VPN to work.